krolik2/jobs-scraper/README.md

 # jobs-scraper
 My first attempt on Node.js.
-Scraper app which gets all frontend junior job offers from 3 popular job listing sites.
+Scraper app which gets all frontend job offers from 3 popular job listing sites.

 It's possible to find any job offers on following websites:
 - justjoin.it